-5.4 Eminent Domain, Condemnation and Expropriation Rights
+4.4 Eminent Domain, Condemnation and Expropriation Rights

-Please refer to 4.4 Eminent Domain, Condemnation or Expropriation Rights.
+Please refer to 3.4 Eminent Domain, Condemnation or Expropriation Rights.
 In addition to the compensation for acquisition of land for the tower footage, the proponent must also provide right of way compensation to the landowners whose land is traversed by the transmission cables.
-The compensation is regulated under MEMR Regulation No 27 of 2018 concerning Compensation for Land, Buildings, and/or Plants Under the Free Space of the Electric Power Transmission Network.
+The compensation is regulated under MEMR Regulation No 13 of 2021 concerning Clear Space and Minimum Clearance Distance of the Electricity Transmission Network and Compensation for Land, Buildings, and/or Plants that are under the Clear Space of the Electricity Transmission Network.
 The MEMR regulation sets out the formula to calculate the compensation for buildings, land and/or plants.
 The calculation and determination of the compensation amount must be done by the Independent Appraisal Agency.
-The rightof-way compensation is to be paid once to the landowner
+The rightof-way compensation is to be paid once to the landowner.